 Using an arduino, heating element, and temperature probe, I keep this styrofoam box at a fairly consistent 40°C.

 Garum is made when the naturally occuring proteases in animal matter break down proteins into smaller molecules.
-To see if I could speed up the process further, I added additional pancreatic enzymes: 150,000 units of protease and lipase, and 12,000 units of amylase to each of two of the four containers.
+To see if I could speed up the process further, I added additional pancreatic enzymes: 150,000 units of protease, 150,000 units of lipase, and 12,000 units of amylase to each of two of the four containers.

 I now maintained two containers at room temperature (with and without enzymes), and two containers at 40°C (with and without enzymes).